The World Needs Solutions

 To solve big problems, we look to the those who have become most adept at building big things quickly — the innovators amongst us who have created the disruptive projects that change the way we all live.
 The most successful innovators build their organizations by collecting massive amounts of four key ingredients: connections, money, talent and awareness.
 The Breakout Project is about bringing these ingredients to bear as quickly as possible for teams of solution builders.

 In May 2017, we launched our first annual live-streamed event.
 You’ll learn more about it below and throughout this website.
-This fall we are exhibiting at the EDIT: Expo for Design, Innovation and Technology, Innovation and Technology in Toronto which we will launch our interactive idea collaboration platform to help foster the relationships necessary to align masses of people are common goals.
+In the fall, we exhibited at the EDIT: Expo for Design, Innovation and Technology, Innovation and Technology in Toronto which we will launched our interactive idea collaboration platform to help foster the relationships necessary to align masses of people are common goals.

 And we are building toward a future that will see more Breakout Project events, more partnerships, more projects and more hope in 2018 and beyond.

 Please join us.
 Follow, share, volunteer.
 We are guided by six core values:

 - Think EPIC!

 - We Are One

 - Preach It